 When you keep your pores free of plugs they are less likely to become inflamed or turn into active acne.
 “Just one use will powerfully remove deep down dirt, debris, and oil,” says dermatologist Dr. Michelle Henry.
 “After one use, your pores will appear smaller and with regular use, they will reduce in size,” says Dr. Henry.

 Like with any skincare product, pore strips are not for everyone's skin.
 If you have sensitive skin, consult your dermatologist before using pore strips.
-“Using pore strips on sunburns is not recommended since this could lead to further irritation, as the skin is fragile in a sunburned state,” says Erica Palmer.
-If you are using medications like a retinoid, may make your skin susceptible to irritation.
+For example, if your skin is more sensitive from sunburns, avoid using pore strips until it is healed as they could lead to further irritation.
+If you are using medications like a retinoid, it may make your skin susceptible to irritation.
+Likewise, if you have more severe skin conditions like rosacea or eczema, pore strips should be avoided.
 Pore strips are one of the best options to unclog your pores, but if you have questions about certain medications you should visit your dermatologist.